Keyboard shortcuts

 Three separate processes, each with minimal authority:

-1. NIC driver – only has access to the specific virtio-net device registers and its interrupt line.
+1. NIC driver — only has access to the specific virtio-net device registers, its interrupt line, and DMA-eligible frames.
 Implements the Nic interface.

 2. Network stack — holds the Nic capability from the driver.
 Runs smoltcp.
 Implements higher-level socket interfaces.